 Locations or Sets

-Every scene will need an appropriate location and you’ll need to hunt these down.
+Every scene in your training video will need an appropriate location and you’ll need to hunt these down.
 You might find suitable locations in your office that only require a few props or you might choose to film in a public area.
-You may need written permission to set up and implement a video production outside of a studio, so be sure to have the approval forms on hand.
+In that case, you may need written permission to set up and implement a video production outside of a studio.
+Be sure to have the approval forms on hand.
 Alternately, you can hire a video production house and use one of their studios where they will create the sets.
-This nearly guarantees you’ll have an interruption-free location where you can really focus.
+This nearly guarantees you’ll have an interruption-free location where you can really focus on the shoot.

 - Shot List: One shot is a continuous segment of footage from one camera angle.
 You’ll need to create a list of all the shots that need to be recorded.
 The video crew will need the shot list.

 - Shooting Script: This is a working script that groups together all the scenes from the same location so they can be shot at the same time.
-The script will be shot out of sequence, according to location, which is the most efficient way to shoot video or film.
-The video crew will also need this script.
+The script will be shot out of sequence, according to location, which is the most efficient way to shoot video.
+The video crew will also need the shooting script.

 - Call Sheet: The talent will need a list of all the scenes to be shot, all of the personnel required for each scene and the date and time they will be needed.
 Some people include the props and equipment required for each scene too.